dnlvarga/dnlvarga.github.io/AI_Red_Teaming/llm_output_attacks.md

 ```
 When Markdown images are rendered, the link is automatically accessed by the victim's browser to retrieve the image.
 In cases where Markdown is not rendered, the user must intentionally click the link for the exfiltration attack to succeed.
 This requires user interaction.
 However, some plugins automatically access links to create Link Previews.
 If the victim uses such a plugin, our exfiltration attack may work without user interaction.

+*Note: Insecure handling of LLM-generated output can also lead to any other type of injection vulnerability, such as LDAP injection or path traversal, depending on the context in which the LLM response is used.*